Our Project

 Our Journey

 Trust Founder Sabrina Luecht has voluntarily rescued and rehabilitated hundreds of injured and ill native birds annually.
-The majority of wildlife patients require treatment due to human related causes.
+The majority of wildlife patients (primarily native birds) require treatment due to human related causes.
 Many species rely on medical treatment, requiring stabilising and transfer further afield for diagnostics, specialist care, surgery and long-term rehabilitation.
 The time and transport involved in stabilising and transferring wildlife, means that critically ill patients are exposed to additional stressors and delays in urgent treatment, which impact on survival.
-The intensive voluntary workload and financial burden is unsustainable for a sole rehabilitator in a biodiversity hotspot with a high incidence of wildlife patients.
-The Trust’s focus is to facilitate a long-term solution in the region, to enable a legacy project and community asset with the development of a specialised centre.
+The intensive voluntary workload and financial burden is unsustainable for a sole rehabilitator in a biodiversity hotspot with a high incidence of patients.
+The Trust’s focus is to facilitate a long-term solution in the region, to enable a biodiversity hub and community asset with the development of a specialised centre.

 Our Project

-The Trust was founded to promote the preservation, conservation, public education and sustainable management of threatened species by developing a world-class wildlife hospital centre in a global biodiversity hotspot and site of international importance.
-Project WellBird is a conservation initiative focused on capacity building, to facilitate a critical environmental and community service to aid at-risk species and address animal welfare.
+The Trust was founded to promote the preservation, conservation, public education and sustainable management of threatened species by developing a world-class wildlife hospital in a global biodiversity hotspot and site of international importance.
+Project WellBird is a conservation initiative focused on capacity building, to facilitate a critical environmental and community service to aid at-risk species and address animal welfare, e.g. seabirds.
 A wildlife centre in Kaikōura is an urgent commitment to species preservation and a brighter future for the region’s environment.
 The centre will support wildlife health by providing expert care, offsetting population declines, mitigating human impacts, and acting as a beacon of hope.
-The Trust was granted $87,998.00 by the NZ Lotteries Commission to facilitate a feasibility study for the centre.
+The Trust was granted $87,998.00 by the NZ Lotteries Commission to facilitate a feasibility study.
+The Trust is currently under way with Stage 1 as an interim phase.

 Stage 1 | $250,000